uriel1998/showdocs-wombat/docs/README.md

 Not only will it launch a new xterm, but if you have `wmctrl` and `xseticon` set, it will decorate the window with the script's icon and name.

+### Drop-in with URLPortal

+If you would like to streamline and consolidate your mailcap style experience, you can use `showdocs` in place of your regular mailcap file.

+If offered an URL, `showdocs` will follow any redirection (if [muna](https://uriel1998.github.io/muna/) is installed and in your $PATH).
+If there's a filename with extension already there, it will grab it and process the file locally (using URLPortal if needed).
+If there is *not* a file extension specified on the URL, it will download the file, then use `mimeinfo` to try to figure out what it is, rename it appropriately, and process it locally (using URLPortal if needed).

+This means that you can pass filenames *or* URLs straight to showdocs and use the same flow.

+I'm sure I've missed some major mimetypes that are odd (like how "vnd.ms-asf" is a mimetype for WMV files), please let me know what I've missed!

 ### Colorizing Output